nickpack/tinkerboard2_manifest/README.md

 ```

 That should build everything, there are a miriad of options you can give the build script, I will document these later, for now you'll have to root around in the source.

+Once your build is complete, you will find the output images in ./rockdev - if you want to flash a complete image, it is called *sdboot.img*

 ## Maintainer